This post originally appeared on Rockin Resources.

 Are your students having trouble finding answers and citing evidence in their reading?
-This STEP-BY-STEP process scaffolds through reading strategies to help your students be successful!
-Students will learn the acronyms for ACE and RAP to provide them with the proper tools for citing evidence effectively along with tips to keep them engaged!
+This step-by-step process scaffolds through reading strategies to help your students be successful!
+Students will learn the acronyms for ACE, RACE, and RAP to provide them with the proper tools for citing evidence effectively along with tips to keep them engaged!

 1. Explain the meaning of text evidence.

 Evidence is proof.

 Text + Evidence is citing proof in the reading.

 It is helpful to read through the text independently and then together.
 That way, struggling readers will be able to hear words that they may not have understood or read correctly.